 Mina ‘Marjory’ Crandon was the wife of a wealthy surgeon and spiritualist, Le Roi Goddard Crandon.
 Perhaps bored with life among the idle rich, Mina began holding seances in her parlour.
-This events, more social occasions than genuine attempts to contact the dead were sexually charged.
+These events, more social occasions than genuine attempts to contact the dead, were sexually charged.

 Crandon would cause glowing ectoplasm to appear across her décolletage and a “teleplasmic hand” would crawl from her lap on to the table in the darkness of the seance room.
 Rumours spread that the hand, actually a dried piece of liver carved into a hand, was hidden in her vagina, a feat made possible by her surgeon husband altering her biology.